 There has been a little attempt to strengthen safe schools program in India.
 However, such attempts are limited when considering the broader Karnataka state or national landscape.
 Further, some of current efforts are not comprehensive and are sporadic.
 This safe school project will act as a guide and blue print to scale up in wider geographical areas.

 - Increased acknowledgement and uptake of findings to influence policy and practice in the state by the CSR, development agencies and donors, to support scaling up of safe schools in Karnataka and other states

 - Improved preventive and promotive dimensions for: (a) schools in Anekal and Doddaballapura taluk or Administrative School Units (ASUs) in which the safe school project will be carried out; and (b) other schools in which safe school blue print have been substantially scaled up, based on the outputs generated by safe school project.

-- Sustainable research capacity in the consortia of the participating institutions to develop, undertake, and disseminate the research to implement and scale up safe school project
+- Sustainable research capacity in the FSHI implementaion team and the participating institutions to develop, undertake, and disseminate the research to implement and scale up safe school project

 - Sustainable partnerships for future collaborations between the partners and, in each state, between academic partners, Ministry of Education/MoH and non-governmental organisations (NGOs).

 - Assess the health status of children ( physical, mental and emotional)